Cable One, Inc. (NYSE:CABO) Raises Dividend to $2.85 Per Share

 Cable One, Inc. (NYSE:CABO – Get Rating) announced a quarterly dividend on Friday, August 19th, Fidelity reports.
-Investors of record on Tuesday, August 30th will be given a dividend of 2.85 per share on Friday, September 16th.
-This represents a $11.40 dividend on an annualized basis and a yield of 0.96%.
+Shareholders of record on Tuesday, August 30th will be paid a dividend of 2.85 per share on Friday, September 16th.
+This represents a $11.40 dividend on an annualized basis and a dividend yield of 0.96%.
 The ex-dividend date is Monday, August 29th.
-This is a boost from Cable One’s previous quarterly dividend of $2.75.
+This is an increase from Cable One’s previous quarterly dividend of $2.75.

-Cable One has increased its dividend payment by an average of 11.9% per year over the last three years and has raised its dividend annually for the last 6 consecutive years.
-Cable One has a payout ratio of 19.5% indicating that its dividend is sufficiently covered by earnings.
-Research analysts expect Cable One to earn $58.56 per share next year, which means the company should continue to be able to cover its $11.40 annual dividend with an expected future payout ratio of 19.5%.
+Cable One has raised its dividend by an average of 11.9% per year over the last three years and has raised its dividend annually for the last 6 consecutive years.
+Cable One has a payout ratio of 19.5% meaning its dividend is sufficiently covered by earnings.
+Equities research analysts expect Cable One to earn $58.56 per share next year, which means the company should continue to be able to cover its $11.40 annual dividend with an expected future payout ratio of 19.5%.

 About Cable One